mancanelli/mancanelli.github.io/_publications/sc_abstractions.md

 ---
 layout: default
-title: 'Situation Calculus <span class="nobr">Temporally Lifted Abstractions</span> for <span class="nobr">Program Synthesis</span> <span class="nobr">(Extended Abstract)</span>'
+title: 'Situation Calculus <span class="nobr">Temporally Lifted Abstractions</span> for <span class="nobr">Generalized Planning</span>'
 authors: <span class="nobr">Giuseppe De Giacomo</span>, <span class="nobr">Yves Lesp&eacute;rance</span>, <span class="nobr">Matteo Mancanelli</span>
-publication: Workshop on Highlights of Reasoning about Actions, Planning and Reactive Synthesis
+publication: To appear in Proc. of the 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025), Philadelphia, PA, USA.
-month: Oct.
+month:
-year: 2024
+year: 2025
 type: conference
-paper: SC_Abstractions_ExAb.pdf
+paper: SC_Abstractions.pdf
 doi:
 preprint:
 poster:
 code:
-abstract: "We address a program synthesis task where one wants to provide a description of the behavior of common data structures and automatically synthesize a concrete program from a proper abstraction.
-Our framework is based on nondeterministic situation calculus, extended with LTL trace constraints.
-We propose a notion of temporally lifted abstraction to address the scenario in which we have a single high-level action theory/model with incomplete information and nondeterministic actions and a concrete action theory with several models and complete information.
+abstract: "We present a new formal framework for generalized planning (GP) based on the situation calculus extended with LTL constraints.
+The GP problem is specified by a first-order basic action theory whose models are the problem instances.
+This low-level theory is then abstracted into a high-level propositional nondeterministic basic action theory with a single model.
+A refinement mapping relates the two theories.
 LTL formulas are used to specify the temporally extended goals as well as assumed trace constraints.
-We show that if the agent has a strategy to achieve a goal under trace constraints at the high level, then there is a refinement of the strategy to achieve the refinement of the goal at the low level."
+If all LTL trace constraints hold at the low level and the high-level model can simulate all the low-level models with respect to the mapping, we say that we have a temporally lifted abstraction.
+We prove that if we have such an abstraction and the agent has a strategy to achieve a LTL goal under some trace constraints at the abstract level, then there exists a refinement of the strategy to achieve the refinement of the goal at the concrete level.
+We use LTL synthesis to generate the strategy at the abstract level.
+We illustrate our approach by synthesizing a program that solves a data structure manipulation problem."
 bibtex:
 ack:
 ---